 Bon Accord secured the "News of the World" British Team of Six in Easingwold on Sunday 8th April.
 In the individual event, Martin Sinclair and Hugh Simpson tied for second place with 397, with Martin taking the silver on the regauge.
 Cliff Ogle took 9th place, securing the Northern Ireland championship in the process.

 Robin Law won the Scottish Short Range 3P Championship with a score of 1144, with Donald McIntosh a further two points behind.
-Full results will be posted in due course.
+Full results are available here.

 The Speedway finals were held over the weekend of 31st March/1st April in Perth.
 Hugh A Simpson of Wick won the C&D Speedway, with Cyril De Jonckheere of Dumfries winning the main event.
-Full results will be posted in due course.
+Full results are available here A&B Final - and here - C&D Final.

 E U Alumni have secured Division 1 of the British Standing & Kneeling League, for the fourth consecutive year, along with Division 1 of the Women's Prone League.

-The NSRA have announced that Scottish Cup and Daily Record finals will be shot as postals this year following the cancellation of the events at Perth earlier this month.
+The NSRA have announced that Scottish Cup and Daily Record finals will be shot as postal competitions this year following the cancellation of the events at Perth earlier this month.

 The final Air Rifle Grand Prix of 2000/1 was cancelled due to a lack of entries and the Foot & Mouth situation.
 The series therefore goes to Robin Law once more.